tencent cloud

 The domain name entered in the Common Name field must match the cluster's access point domain.
 It is recommended to use *.mqtt.tencenttdmq.com.

-After completing the issuance of the CA certificate locally, you can obtain the registration code in the console to generate the corresponding verification certificate.
-The verification certificate is used to validate the authenticity of the CA certificate itself, including whether the certificate is issued by a trusted CA authority.
-The process for generating a verification certificate is as follows:
+After the local issuance of the CA certificate is completed, you can obtain a registration code in the console and generate a corresponding verification certificate.
+The verification certificate is used to validate the effectiveness of the CA certificate, including whether the certificate is issued by a trusted CA.

-3. Log in to the MQTT console, choose Resource > Cluster in the left sidebar, select a region, then click the "ID" of the cluster to configure the certificate to go to the cluster basic information page.
-On the CA Certificate page, click Register CA Certificate, and copy the generated registration code from the pop-up window to fill in the Common Name field in the next step.
+1. Obtain a registration code: Log in to the MQTT console, navigate to the CA Certificate Management page, click Register a CA Certificate, and copy the generated "Registration Code" in the pop-up window.
+Fill it into the Common Name field in the next step.

 Note: